JWierzbix/JWierzbix/README.md

 - 👋 Hi, I’m @JWierzbix
 - 👀 I’m interested in math, algorithms
-- 🌱 I’m currently learning linux and developing more algorithms
+- 🌱 I’m currently creating desktop applications
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...